loganhalverson/vrcolors/README.md

   <img src="public/vrcolorsDemo.gif" width="80%"/>
 </div>

-This website seeks to emulate the custom UI themes available to VRChat Plus users.
-It also serves as a way of sharing these themes, instead of prodding someone for a nondescript string of hex values.
+VRColors seeks to emulate the in-game menu of VRChat and the custom color theme feature available to VRC+ users.
+It exists as an alternative to trying out color combinations outside of the game, because it can be cumbersome copy pasting hex codes while in VR.

+Another goal is to aid in sharing themes with other users.
+Instead of sharing a nondescript string of hex values, VRColors can be used to preview and edit them easily.

 The safety menu was chosen because it displays all custom colors in clear sections.
 To recreate every section of the in-game menu is, unfortunately, far beyond my pay grade in both skill and time.

-The website was built with React and TailwindCSS.
-Check out the project repository on my GitHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>